Dracula, Prisoner of Frankenstein: Reception

 From contemporary reviews in Spain, a review in La Vanguardia said the film would be entertaining to audiences, stating that the plot was confusing and "delirious" which would make audiences either react in fear or laughter.

-El Mundo Deportivo praised the cinematography, while stating that the plot lacks originality; and that the focus on the quality photography made the plot lose its rhythm.
-In the Canadian newspaper L'Action found the film lacked subtlety and the end result was more grotesque than horrific and that Dennis Price was unconvincing in the role of Dr. Frankenstein.
+El Mundo Deportivo praised the cinematography, while stating that the plot lacks originality, and the focus on the quality photography made the plot lose its rhythm.
+The Canadian newspaper L'Action found the film lacked subtlety and the end result was more grotesque than horrific and that Dennis Price was unconvincing in the role of Dr. Frankenstein.

-Following the film’s premiere at the Sitges Film Festival, a review in Variety pronounced the film full of cliches and was bewildered by the uncertain historical setting of the film.
-French genre film magazine L'Écran fantastique stated that Franco's reverence to the Universal horror films of the 1940s never resulted in anything more than mimicry, and that picture was "a waste of film."
+Following the premiere at the Sitges Film Festival, a review in Variety pronounced the film full of cliches and was bewildered by the uncertain historical setting of it.
+French genre film magazine L'Écran fantastique said Franco's reverence to the Universal horror films of the 1940s never resulted in anything more than mimicry, and that picture was "a waste of film".

 Dennis Price would reprise his role as Dr. Frankenstein in Franco's The Erotic Rites of Frankenstein (1973).